 It is generally thought that PAH develops in 5-10% of CHD patients (Diller & Gatzoulis, 2007; Duffels et al., 2007; Engelfriet et al., 2007).
 A European retrospective cohort study suggested that 28% of patients with septal defects had associated PAH.
 In this study however PAH was diagnosed by echocardiography and a high proportion of patients attended tertiary centres (Engelfriet et al., 2007).
 The Dutch, CONCOR registry derived a more conservative prevalence of PAH in the general adult congenital heart disease (ACHD) population with septal defects accounting for 6.1% (Duffels et al., 2007).

-Defects associated with PAH include VSDs, atrial septal defects (ASDs) and patent ductus arteriosus (PDAs), complex congenital heart disease and surgical shunts e.g.Potts, Waterson and Blalock-Taussig (Adatia et al., 2010; Galiè et al., 2004).
+Defects associated with PAH include VSDs, atrial septal defects (ASDs) and patent ductus arteriosus (PDAs), complex congenital heart disease and surgical shunts e.g., Potts, Waterson and Blalock-Taussig (Adatia et al., 2010; Galiè et al., 2004).
 These individuals can present with varying degrees of severity of symptoms, which can have considerable impact upon their lives, as well as increasing risk of morbidity and mortality.

 Classification of congenital heart defects